Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 - Minecraft 1.14.x
   - 1.14.4

-The latest version of MCDiscordChat depends on the following environment:
+The latest version of MC-Discord-Chat depends on the following environment:

 | Fabric | Quilt |
 | ----- | ----- |